Scholarships Allow More Students to Say, "Yes!" to God's Call

--Peter Weston Miller, Master of Divinity, Intern of student debt.
+-Peter Weston Miller, Master of Divinity, Senior of student debt.

 Thirty-one percent of seminary graduates leave without educational debt.
 For the remaining 69%, the median indebtedness is $42,279.
 High debt levels limit the types of calls students can accept, especially to rural or inner-city congregations which cannot pay high enough salaries to allow students to cover their debt payments.

 Your support of scholarships allows students to freely follow their call to seminary, and keep down their debt so they can serve God's world where they are most needed.

 Jennifer Hinman was able to say to God's call to ministry due to a presidential scholarship.
 When considering seminary, Hinman asked herself, "Can I afford to answer God's call into ministry?"
 When she received her her full-tuition scholarship, she realized the answer was, "Yes!"

 The average student receives $5,227 in scholarships and grants.
 As the sample student budget below shows, this leaves a significant gap for students to fill.
 The figures are for a typical single student, living on campus for the 2012-13 school year.

 Luther Seminary awarded $2.6 million in scholarships and financial aid during 2012-13.
 In addition, local congregations provide additional assistance.
 On average, this covers approximately half of the cost of tuition, but students still incur significant living expenses that must be covered through employment, loans or other sources of income.